BlueByteSystemsInc/PDMShell/src/faq.md

 - Premium includes the PDMShell add-in.
 - Premium supports production automation, workflow integration, and larger batch workflows.

-See [PDMShell Free vs Premium](FREEVSPREMIUM.md) for the full comparison and pricing.
+See [PDMShell Free vs Premium](FREEVSPREMIUM.md) for the full comparison.
+For current pricing, visit [PDMShell Premium](https://bluebyte.biz/product/pdmshell).

 ## What Is The Difference Between A Single License And A License Pool?